-Brexit: UK parliament suspended until October 14 | DW | 28.08.2019
+Brexit: UK Parliament suspended until October 14 | DW | 28.08.2019

 The move — known as prorogation of Parliament — prompted outrage from many MPs who see it as a bid by the government to stop lawmakers from blocking a no-deal Brexit or, more generally, play their part in a democratic process.

-Parliament is currently due to come back from its summer recess next week, with another break for party conference season.
+Parliament was due to come back from its summer recess next week.

 PM: 'Ample' time to debate Brexit

-Johnson denied that the move is designed to sideline lawmakers in the Brexit process, but rather that it is about moving forward his domestic agenda.
+Johnson denied that the move was designed to sideline lawmakers in the Brexit process, but rather that it is about moving forward his domestic agenda.

 "There will be ample time on both sides of that crucial October 17 [European Union leaders'] summit, ample time in parliament for MPs to debate the EU, to debate Brexit and all the other issues, ample time," the prime minister said.